-- 1.1 This document is the 'for referendum' version of the Neighbourhood Plan (NP) for the former Land Settlement Association's Estate at Great Abington (the Land Settlement).
+- 1.1 The Neighbourhood Plan (NP) for the former Land Settlement Association's Estate at Great Abington (the Land Settlement) was made (adopted) by South Cambridgeshire District Council (SCDC) on 21 February 2019.
 The purpose of the NP is to set a framework for future development of the Land Settlement.
-Once made, the NP will carry the same legal weight as plans drawn up by your local planning authority, South Cambridgeshire District Council (SCDC).
-The planners must follow what is in the NP when making decisions about planning applications in the area subject to other material considerations. - 1.2 The intention of the NP is to remove the uncertainty that presently arises in relation to development proposals on the Land Settlement, so that there are clear, consistent and transparent policies to control development. - 1.3 The NP aims to provide policies for housing whilst preserving the special nature of the estate.
+The NP carries the same legal weight as plans drawn upby your local planning authority, SCDC.
+The planners must follow what is in the NP when making decisions about planning applications in the area subject to other material considerations. - 1.2 The intention of the NP is to remove the uncertainty that had arisen in relation to development proposals on the Land Settlement, and to provide clear, consistent and transparent policies to control development. - 1.3 The NP aims to provide policies for housing whilst preserving the special nature of the estate.
 This will help applicants to understand the limitations and predict the outcome of an application.
-It will also give clear guidance to both the Parish Council and the District Council when considering planning applications.

-1.4 The NP includes:

-- a) a policy which deals with extensions or rebuilding of the original house on each holding; - b) a policy which deals with the creation of an additional dwelling; and - a policy which resists any development proposal which will result in an inappropriate and unacceptable increase in traffic on the Land Settlement.
+It will also give clear guidance to both the Parish Council and the District Council when considering planning applications. - 1.4 The NP includes: - a) a policy which deals with extensions or rebuilding of the original house on each holding; - b) a policy which deals with the creation of an additional dwelling; and - c) a policy which resists any development proposal which will result in an inappropriate and unacceptable increase in traffic on the Land Settlement.